Please attend your appointments with us

 Some NHS services across the country are being affected by strike action.

-The Royal College of Nursing (RCN) has announced that our hospitals will be affected by nursing strikes from 8pm on Sunday (30 April) until midnight on Bank Holiday Monday (1 May) next week.
+The Royal College of Nursing (RCN) has announced that our hospitals will be affected by nursing strikes on Monday 6 and Tuesday 7 February 2023.

 Both our ESNEFT teams and the wider NHS are committed to keeping disruption to services to a minimum.
 Our key focus is on providing safe care for patients who need urgent and emergency services, and those receiving inpatient care in our hospitals.

 We will continue to provide the following services, some may be at a reduced level: